Jerrydev01/talent_plus/README.md

 ### Installation and Set up of Docker

-_Below is an example of how you can clone this project to your local Machine and setting up your app.
-This doesn't rely on any external dependencies or services._
+_Below is an example of how you can dockererize this React application._

 1. Download Docker App
    <a href="https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe?utm_source=docker&utm_medium=webreferral&utm_campaign=dd-smartbutton&utm_location=module" target="_blank">Docker Download</a>